- Fantastic soft and fun ride

 Don’t buy it if you:

 - want grip in wet conditions.
-The New Balance Fresh Foam 1080 v11 is much better for that
+The Nike Pegasus 40 is much better for that

 - tend to "bottom out" most shoes.
-The Saucony Kinvara 14 is a safer choice
+The ASICS Superblast is a safer choice.

 Great airflow in this New Balance shoe

-In fact, the extremely thin knit provides, according to a runner, “a very breathable on-foot experience.”
+The shoe's extremely thin knit upper provides a very breathable on-foot experience.

 We must applaud NB for their clever design regarding breathability.
 As demonstrated in the video below, as the light moves toward the heel, less light passes through.
 This approach provides more structure where needed, without compromising breathability in the forefoot area.